CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

 - @timlegge - @robrwo working on RNG-related ongoing issues; CVE's to be registered by CPANSec CNA when it's active

 ### Author guide to generating random values for security
-- @tux - is a seperate version needed for generating passwords?
+- @tux - is a separate version needed for generating passwords?
 Related?
 Subsection?
 (Creating, Storing)
     - We'll see how the random-data-for-security.md doc evolves, and adopt
     - Expand on the curated lists of modules with both positive an negative recommendations

 ### CPAN Author's Security Policy Guidelines
-- @timlegge - @leont's Dist::Zilla pluging in the works
+- @timlegge - @leont's Dist::Zilla plugin in the works
 - @stigtsp - Minimal (TLDR) version of policy wanted
 - @tux - Team document template wanted; Help needed